getodk/xforms-spec/_sections/30-bindings.md

 ### XPath Functions

-A subset of [XPath 1.0 functions](http://www.w3.org/TR/xpath/#corelib) and a number of additional custom functions are supported.
+A subset of [XPath 1.0 functions](http://www.w3.org/TR/xpath/#corelib), some functions of later versions of XPath, and a number of additional custom functions are supported.
 Some of the XPath 1.0 functions have been extended with additional functionality.

 | function | description |
 |---------|------|
 | `concat(* arg*)` 							| Deviates from [XPath 1.0](http://www.w3.org/TR/xpath/#function-concat) in that it may contain _1 argument_ and that all arguments can be _nodesets_ or strings.
 It concatenates all string values and _all node values_ inside the provided nodesets.
 | `selected(string list, string value)` 	| Checks if value is equal to an item in a space-separated list (e.g. `select` data type values).
-| `selected-at(string list, int index)` 	| Returns the value of the item at the 1-based index of a space-separated list or empty string if item does not exist (including for negative index and index 0).
+| `selected-at(string list, int index)` 	| Returns the value of the item at the 1-based index of a space-separated list or empty string if the item does not exist (including for negative index and index 0).
 | `count-selected(string list)` 			| Returns the number of items in a space-separated list (e.g. `select` data type values).
 | `jr:choice-name(string value, node node)` | Returns the label value in the active language corresponding to the choice option with the given value of a select or select1 question question for the given data node. (sorry)
 | `indexed-repeat(nodeset arg, nodeset repeat1, int index1, [nodeset repeatN, int indexN]{0,2})` | Returns a single node from a nodeset by selecting the 0-based index of a repeat nodeset.
 It does this up to 3 repeat levels deep.